-Sierra is an orchestra teacher in the Allegany County Public School District as well as a teacher here at CMA.
+Sierra is the director of the Cumberland Music Academy.
 She holds a Bachelors degree in music education and a Masters degree in orchestral conducting.
 Sierra has been teaching at the academy for 7 years.
 She teaches flute, piano, violin, viola and cello

 “I love teaching at the academy because it allows me to personalize each lesson.
 Each of my students have different needs and I love that I can address specifically what they need every week!
 It’s so fun to develop relationships with my students as well as to create a love of music!”

 Byrne Klay is a multi-instrumentalist specializing in electric and upright bass, guitar and clawhammer banjo.
 He has been playing music professionally since he was 16.
 Growing up in Westchester County NY, where he held multiple regular gigs playing upright bass with theater companies and gigs with local rock/jazz bands.
 He studied upright bass at the Westchester Conservatory in White PLains, NY, Oberlin Conservatory in Ohio and New School in New York City, studying under Vishnu Woode, Cecil McBee and Reggie Workman.
 He has strong grounding in music theory and different styles of music.